Gyarbij/xknow_infosec/README.md

 - [tobor88/PowerShell-Red-Team](https://github.com/tobor88/PowerShell-Red-Team) - Collection of PowerShell functions a Red Teamer may use in an engagement
 - [BloodHoundAD/BARK](https://github.com/BloodHoundAD/BARK) - BloodHound Attack Research Kit
 - [silverhack/monkey365](https://github.com/silverhack/monkey365) - Monkey365 provides a tool for security consultants to easily conduct not only Microsoft 365, but also Azure subscriptions and Azure Active Directory security configuration reviews.
 - [last-byte/PersistenceSniper](https://github.com/last-byte/PersistenceSniper) - Powershell module that can be used by Blue Teams, Incident Responders and System Administrators to hunt persistences implanted in Windows machines.
+Made with ❤️ by @last0x00 and @dottor_morte
 - [mgeeky/ProtectMyTooling](https://github.com/mgeeky/ProtectMyTooling) - Multi-Packer wrapper letting us daisy-chain various packers, obfuscators and other Red Team oriented weaponry.
 Featured with artifacts watermarking, IOCs collection & PE Backdooring.
 You feed it with
-- [Johnng007/Live-Forensicator](https://github.com/Johnng007/Live-Forensicator) - Powershell Script to aid Incidence Response and Live Forensics
+- [Johnng007/Live-Forensicator](https://github.com/Johnng007/Live-Forensicator) - Powershell Script to aid Incidence Response and Live Forensics |  Bash Script for MacOS Live Forensics and Incidence Response
 - [VirtualAlllocEx/Payload-Download-Cradles](https://github.com/VirtualAlllocEx/Payload-Download-Cradles) - This are different types of download cradles which should be an inspiration to play and create new download cradles to bypass AV/EPP/EDR in context of download cradle detections.
 - [vanvfields/Microsoft-365](https://github.com/vanvfields/Microsoft-365) - Scripts to help configure Microsoft 365
 - [NetSPI/MicroBurst](https://github.com/NetSPI/MicroBurst) - A collection of scripts for assessing Microsoft Azure security